barebox/barebox/Documentation/user/barebox.rst

 At least ``barebox.bin`` (with :ref:`pbl` support enabled ``images/*.pblb``)
 should be startable second stage.
-The final binaries (``images/*.img``) may or may not be startable second stage as it may have SoC specific headers which prevent running second stage. barebox will usually have handlers in-place to skip these headers, so it can chainload itself regardless.
+The final binaries (``images/*.img``) may or may not be startable second stage as they may have SoC specific headers which prevent running second stage. barebox will usually have handlers in-place to skip these headers, so it can chainload itself regardless.